nzalpha/GCP/CloudSQL/Intro.md

 During Disaster recover, if HA all regions are failed along with primary and becase read replica can be in diff region we can promote read replica to primary

+## Connecting to Cloud SQL

+You can connect to cloud sql through public ip private IP and also through Cloud SQL Auth Proxy.

+Cloud SQL Auth Proxy:
+The Cloud SQL Auth Proxy is a utility for ensuring secure connections to your Cloud SQL instances.
+It provides IAM authorization, allowing you to control who can connect to your instance through IAM permissions, and TLS 1.3 encryption, without having to manage certificates.

+We use this when application should not go outside, when it should be in same network and same infra

+## How Cloud SQL Auth Proxy works:
+This works similar to having a client application and cloud sql in same machine which is you can connect using localhost.

+1.Create a vm which acts as client machine.
+In the client machine you install proxy client and the proxy client will be in running state.
+2.The client machine should have mysql client installed 3.Download Cloud SQL Auth PRoxy using "curl -o cloud-sql-proxy https://storage.googleapis.com/cloud-sql-connectors/cloud-sql-proxy/v2.14.0/cloud-sql-proxy.linux.amd64" from doc: https://cloud.google.com/sql/docs/mysql/connect-auth-proxy
+4.chmod +x cloud-sql-proxy
+5. Now authenticate the cloud sql auth proxy .We need to execute the cloud proxy and provide the credential file.
+Use a service account to create and download the associated JSON file, and set the --credentials-file flag to the path of the file when you start the Cloud SQL Auth Proxy.
+The service account must have the required permissions for the Cloud SQL instance.
+./cloud-sql-proxy --credentials-file PATH_TO_KEY_FILE \
+INSTANCE_CONNECTION_NAME
+6.now conntect to the database in client machine as  mysql -u USERNAME -p --host 127.0.0.1